 About The Lee Apparel Company Inc

 VF Corp. has stitched together a lineup of apparel brands that range from denim to Northface.
 The company is a leading manufacturer and retailer in the outdoor and action sports apparel industry, owning brands in specialist product categories: Timberland and The North Face (outdoor-oriented brands), and Vans (skateboard-inspired footwear.
 VF also makes the jeans scene, owning the Lee, Wrangler, and Rock & Republic brands.
-The company sells directly to consumers online and through more than 1,500 VF-operated retail stores worldwide.
+The company sells directly to consumers online and through more than 1,375 VF-operated retail stores worldwide.
 It also sells wholesale to department and specialty stores, and mass merchants.
-In 2018, VF announced it would spin off the jeans business into a separate public company to concentrate on the outdoor and footwear brands.
+As such, both the Jeans business subject to the spin-off completed May 22, 2019 and the Occupational Workwear business that met the held-for-sale and discontinued operations criteria during the three months ended March 28, 2020 have been excluded.

-VF operates three main business segments: Outdoor & Action Sports is the largest at more than 70% of total sales followed by Jeanswear (more than 20%), and Imagewear (more than 5%).
+VF operates three main business segments: Active is the largest at more than 45% of total sales followed by Outdoor (about 45%), and Work (about 10%).

 Sales and Marketing

 VF makes sales through specialty stores, department stores, national chains, mass merchants and its direct-to-consumer (DTC) operations.
-The company makes direct-to-customer sales, about 30% of revenue, through owned-operated stores, concession retail stores, and online.
+The company makes direct-to-customer sales, about 40% of revenue, through owned-operated stores, concession retail stores, and online.
 It generates a significant chunk of its sales through third-party retail chains.
-V.F.'s 10 largest customers account for about 20% of sales.
+V.F.'s 10 largest customers account for more than 15% of sales.

 The apparel maker advertises in trade publications and on radio and television.
 Its digital initiatives include social media, mobile platforms, and the internet.